 Neurobiology ELISA Kits

 ELISA enables specific, quantitative measurements of protein from a variety of biological sources including serum, plasma, and CSF (cerebrospinal fluid) from a variety of species.
-We offer ELISA kits for study of several proteins implicated in neurodegenerative disorders, such as:
+We offer ELISA kits for the study of several proteins implicated in neurodegenerative disorders, such as:

 - Amyloid-beta (Aβ, beta amyloid or Abeta), which is crucially involved in Alzheimer's disease as the main component of the amyloid plaques found in the brains of Alzheimer’s patients

 - Tau, a protein which stabilizes microtubules and which, when not functioning properly, is implicated in pathologies and dementias of the nervous system

 - Alpha synuclein (α-synuclein), which is thought to play an important role in maintaining a supply of synaptic vesicles in presynaptic terminals, and may also help regulate the release of dopamine